NathanRoyer/acrylic/README.md

 ### An asset: ferris.png

-You can get it [here](https://rustacean.net/assets/rustacean-flat-happy.png)
+You can get it [here](https://rustacean.net/assets/rustacean-flat-happy.png).
+Place it in `assets/`.

 ### The view layout: default.xml